Why Borqs Technologies Inc. (BRQS)’s Most Recent Report Reveals Some Hints About Its Future

-Borqs Technologies Inc. (NASDAQ:BRQS) went down by -6.33% from its latest closing price compared to the recent 1-year high of $1.60.
-The company’s stock price has collected -11.19% of loss in the last five trading sessions.
+Borqs Technologies Inc. (NASDAQ:BRQS) went up by 15.27% from its latest closing price compared to the recent 1-year high of $1.60.
+The company’s stock price has collected -1.41% of loss in the last five trading sessions.

 Is It Worth Investing in Borqs Technologies Inc. (NASDAQ :BRQS) Right Now?